sparrowlmao/sparrowlmao/README.md

 # 💫 About Me:
-Software engineer, full-stack developer from Slovakia
+Software engineer & full-stack developer from Slovakia.

 ## 🌐 Socials: